mahdi-shafiei/STAT-4830/README.md

 * AutoOPT tools: Combined with an LLM, automatically formulate and tune optimization methods for a given task.

 I will post more project ideas adapted to student interests in the course's first weeks.
 Each project must include a Google Colab (or equivalent) walkthrough of your results and claims.
 I must approve the scope of the project.

-### Large language models policy
-You can use large language models in all your coursework unless I explicitly forbid them.
-This includes models from OpenAI, Anthropic, Google, and others.
-However, I recommend that you do not fully trust their output.

 ## Textbooks, readings, and software libraries
 This course material will be self-contained outside of the prerequisites, but there will be no official textbook.
 Some material will draw on recent research published in academic conferences and journals.
 Some will draw on software libraries that are mature or in development.
 Below, I have instead listed several resources that we may draw – more will be added throughout the course: